-- > U.S. Department of Education: Authorized by the USDE to offer federal grants and loans to qualified students. - > Accrediting Bureau for Health Education Schools (ABHES): Approved by ABHES programmatically for the Surgical Technology program.
-This approval allows our students the opportunity to obtain national certification to enhance their credentials. - > National Academy of Sports Medicine: CHAC is a NASM academic partner and approved provider of customized curriculum for the Personal Fitness Trainer program.
-See page 38 for specific information on certification. - > National Health Career Association (NHA): CHAC is approved by the NHA as a testing site to administer the National Certification Examination for the Medical Assistant and Medical Coding & Insurance Billing programs. - > CAMSA (California Massage Schools Association): CHAC is a member of California Massage Schools Association. - > CAMTC (California Massage Therapy Council): CHAC sought this approval voluntarily School Code: SCH0124, and such approval means CAMTC will accept education from CHAC's massage program for certification purposes. - > NCCT (National Center for Competency Testing): CHAC is approved by NCCT for it's Surgical Technology program graduates to take this certification exam.
+- > U.S. Department of Education: Authorized by the USDE to offer federal grants and loans to qualified students. - > National Academy of Sports Medicine: CHAC is a NASM academic partner and approved provider of customized curriculum for the Personal Fitness Trainer program.
+See page 38 for specific information on certification. - > National Health Career Association (NHA): CHAC is approved by the NHA as a testing site to administer the National Certification Examination for the Medical Assistant and Medical Coding & Insurance Billing programs. - > CAMSA (California Massage Schools Association): CHAC is a member of California Massage Schools Association. - CAMTC (California Massage Therapy Council): CHAC sought this approval voluntarily School Code: SCH0124, and such approval means CAMTC will accept education from CHAC's massage program for certification purposes. - > NCCT (National Center for Competency Testing): CHAC is approved by NCCT for it's Surgical Technology program graduates to take this certification exam.
 Validation of eligibility is granted for five years and is awarded through May 27, 2021. - > U.S. Department of Veterans Affairs: Approved under the provisions of Title 38, United States Code, to train eligible persons and veterans.